code-423n4/2022-04-backed/README.md

 Throughout the loan duration, anyone can buyout the existing underwriter by meeting the existing terms and beating at least one of them by at least `requiredImprovementRate`, which is initialized at 10%, e.g. 10% longer duration, 10% higher amount, 10% lower interest rate.
 A buyout requires paying the existing underwriter their principal plus the interest accrued on the loan so far.
 A buyout transfers the Lend Ticket to the new underwriter.

-_Underwriting a loan with no existing underwriter_
+_Lending to a loan with no existing lender_

 <img width="588" alt="image" src="https://user-images.githubusercontent.com/6678357/161337354-e0ab381b-9fad-4bd1-91be-8287bd4525b8.png">

-_Underwriting a loan with an existing underwriter_
+_Lending to a loan with an existing lender_

 <img width="680" alt="image" src="https://user-images.githubusercontent.com/6678357/161337432-cf21a6a8-c750-4fc9-bb88-e7c6f8f58a5d.png">